garuda-linux/pkgbuilds/README.md

   This is useful for packages which use `pkgver()` to set their version without being having `-git` or another VCS package suffix.
 - `CI_MANAGE_AUR`: By setting this variable to `1`, the CI will update the corresponding AUR repository at the end of a pipeline run if changes occurred (omitting CI-related files)
 - `CI_PKGREL`: Controls package bumps for all packages which don't have `CI_MANAGE_AUR` set to `1`.
 It increases `pkgrel` by `0.1` for every `+1` increase of this variable.
-- `CI_PKGBUILD_SOURCE`: _Not yet implemented_ - once implemented, this is meant to replace the place to set PKGBUILD sources, currently happening via the `SOURCES` file.
+- `CI_PKGBUILD_SOURCE`: Sets the source for all PKGBUILD related files, used for pulling updated files from remote repositories

 ### Managing AUR packages